CA born, casino expert

-The first states to permit online gambling were Nevada, Pennsylvania, and New Jersey, and for several years these were the only options.
+Nevada, Pennsylvania, and New Jersey were the first states to permit online gambling, and these were the only options for several years.
 But several states have seen a relaxation of the laws since then, with Delaware and Michigan also instigating a favorable change to their state laws, allowing residents to legally gamble online.

 West Virginia has also passed legislation permitting online gambling, and other states are also seeing a relaxation of the laws, with Illinois, Indiana, and Iowa also starting to view the activity more favorably, along with New Hampshire and Rhode Island.

 Nevada is surely the spiritual home of gambling, being home to the bright lights and land-based casinos of Las Vegas.
 But surprisingly, online casinos aren’t yet permitted to operate legally within the state.
 Perhaps with so many bricks and mortar operators to choose from it’s felt that there’s no need for online operators too.
-But you can certainly enjoy online sportsbook betting, as well as online poker.
+But you can certainly enjoy online sportsbook betting and online poker.
 You’ll need to be at least 21 to play either in person or online.

 Delaware may be small, but the home state of Joe Biden packs a powerful punch when it comes to online gambling.
 It’s a little-known fact that Delaware was actually one of the first states to permit online betting, first in the form of state lotteries, but soon followed by other types of gambling, including online casinos, sportsbooks and poker sites.
 A quirk of the state laws means that although 18-year olds can legally sign up to online gambling websites within the state, they can’t actually play for real money payouts until they’ve reached the age of 21.

 We’ve already mentioned that the online gambling laws by state are constantly changing, and Michigan is a case in point.
-Recent developments have meant that the state now permits residents to engage in a selection of online gambling activities, including casinos, sportsbooks, and poker sites.
+Recent developments have meant that the state permits residents to engage in various online gambling activities, including casinos, sportsbooks, and poker sites.
 You’ll need to be aged 18 or over to play the state lottery, but only those over 21 can legally bet at a casino.